emberjs/website/source/guides/router_primer.md

 Here's the plan:

-1. Make a click on the shoe listing do something
+1. Make a click on the shoe listening do something
 1. Make a something that receives that noficiation change
 1. Make the notification say something like: such-and-such shoe's details should be shown